hanemNaga/quote-generator/README.md

+hi every one 👋
+this is the quote genertaor 👍
-you can visit the site from [here](https://hanemnaga.github.io/quote-generator/)
+you can view the site from[here](https://hanemnaga.github.io/quote-generator/)